Top Online Fundraising Ideas to Capture Donors’ Attention

 Are there interesting public conversations related to your mission?
 Or would donors just be interested to learn more about your cause from experts in the field?

-Recruit experts, local leaders, or even your founder to join a virtual roundtable discussion or seminar series.
+Recruit experts, local leaders, or even your founder to join an online roundtable discussion or seminar series.
 Have supporters pay to register in advance, then develop an engaging program with Q&A sessions.
 This gives your nonprofit an opportunity to humanize itself by showing the staff working behind the scenes and creating transparent conversations with supporters that highlight your important work and fundraising needs.

 Walkathons can be easily adapted to the world of online fundraising.
 Use peer-to-peer fundraising software to let participants set up donation pages and ask for pledges online.
 These pledges could be based on the hours they spend walking or the miles they walk.